isomerpages/nlb-biblioasia/_jul-to-sep-2023/Tok Sumang: A Translation.md

 Perhaps the most important takeaway from <i>Tok Sumang</i> is its inherent storytelling nature.
 In a world that is increasingly finding value in data and statistics, we must not lose sight of the value of tales and stories.
 Although we are unable to verify the historicity of this work, this is the unique value of historical fiction: It allows the creative spirit to roam in a spacious field bordered by facts and reality.<br>

 Therefore, a critical and creative lens is needed when consuming any text, including <i>Tok Sumang</i>.
-I am hopeful that through this work, readers will be able to tease out more value and meaning that are unique to them and that would enrich their lives.<br>
+I am hopeful that through this work, readers will be able to tease out more value and meaning that are unique to them and that would enrich their lives.<br><br>

-The National Library Board has digitised the original book, which can be accessed <a href="https://eresources.nlb.gov.sg/printheritage/detail/bfe0225f-eeec-407f-b25e-697e768c7ded.aspx">here</a>.
+The National Library Board has digitised the original book, which can be accessed <a href="https://eresources.nlb.gov.sg/printheritage/detail/bfe0225f-eeec-407f-b25e-697e768c7ded.aspx">here</a>.<br><br>

 Ahmad Ubaidillah<br>
 April 2023</div>